We’re here to help.

 But if the billing revolution of the past decade has proven anything, it’s that the orthodox setup of formulaic configurations is increasingly meaningless.

-Ideally, a billing cycle should be defined by your customers, requiring that you have different sets of contracts which require different bills.
+Ideally, a billing cycle should be defined by your customers, requiring that you have different sets of contracts that require different bills.

 Go for a billing system designed to adapt to this growing complexity.

-And by this, we mean automatic support of a variety of payment schedules and management of bill/invoice runs as it suit your users.
+And by this, we mean automatic support of a variety of payment schedules and management of bill/invoice runs as it suits your users.

 If there’s any segment of usage-based pricing that’s bound to shake things up, even more, it’s outcome-based pricing.

-It empowers service providers to structure costs based on end result and users reap from their offer, rather than the traditional pricing formula.
+It empowers service providers to structure costs based on end results and users reap from their offer, rather than the traditional pricing formula.